open-horizon/exchange-api/README.md

 - Users, nodes, and agbots can now read their own org resource
 - Renamed devices to nodes
 - Removed properties, counterPartyProperties, microservices, maxAgreements from pattern resource
+- Nodes can now read their own /org/{orgid} resource

 ### Internal things done in this version